bitprj/devrel/IMC_WebDev/MiniCityBlog.md

 ## Building a Mini City: HTML Portion
 ## Purpose
 HTML and CSS are extremely important parts of learning about how websites work.
 Every website uses HTML in order to display things such as text or images on sites.
 Being able to grasp a few concepts of  HTML and CSS can help a lot when it comes to learning more intricate subjects in computer science.
-HTML and CSS are tools used to create and edit websites.
 For this reason, it is important to get some experience with it!

 This tutorial will give you a walkthrough on how certain functions of HTML work and why they are important, all while learning how to build a cool mini-city!